Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • Chocolate Wedel: Poland is a country with a long tradition of chocolate.
 Probably one of the most famous chocolates is Wedel, named after the creator of the brand, a German entrepreneur who founded the firm in 1851.

-A curious event, to say the least, which you can watch from start to finish.
-Another interesting plan is to stop at the things to see and do in the Market Square and wait for the procession to appear.
+If you are in the city on that day you have several alternatives: you can follow the event from start to finish or stop at the things to see and do on the Market Square and wait for the procession to appear - the choice is yours!

 Nutcracker performance| ©Max